-As the lack of affordable housing throughout the Truckee Meadows increased, so did the area's homeless population.
+As the lack of affordable housing throughout the Truckee Meadows has increased, so has the area's homeless population.
 The City of Reno's homeless shelter became overcrowded and unsafe during the COVID-19 pandemic.
-This overcrowding led to an increased number of homeless camps throughout Washoe County.
-To combat homelessness, local government jurisdictions joined resources made available through the CARES Act to acquire approximately 10 acres of land that was transformed into the Nevada CARES Campus, a regional homeless services facility.
-The Nevada CARES Campus offers families experiencing homelessness a secure environment where shelter, food, security, and wrap-around services are provided to help address some of the root causes of chronic homelessness.
-Utilizing MTW flexibility, RHA purchased land adjacent to the Nevada CARES Campus.
-RHA leadership continues to meet with local stakeholders to discuss which housing options would be best suited for this site.
+This overcrowding led to an increase in homeless camps throughout Washoe County.
+To combat homelessness, the City of Reno, the City of Sparks and Washoe County joined resources to acquire approximately 10 acres of land that was transformed into the Nevada CARES Campus, a regional homeless services facility.
+Utilizing MTW funding flexibility, DUA purchased the late discount to the Nevada CARES Campus, a regional homeless services facility.